dbgarlisch/tcl-Param/docs/CustomBaseTypes.md

 # Custom Base Types

 New base types can be added to the Param library.
-A new base type can be explicitly added by an application using the [basetype](#basetype) command or automatically added by creating a
+A new base type can be explicitly added by an application using the [Param basetype](API.md#basetype) command or automatically added by creating a
 [Base Type Definition File](#base-type-definition-file).

 Each base type uses a validator to implement its behavior.